 Unfortunately, far too much of what’s available out there for analytics training focuses on the why rather than the more important how.
 It’s more than a matter of making sure your people have the tools and know how to use them.
 What they really need to know is how to approach real problems with an analytical mindset.
+Download free report on Bridging the Skills Gap.
 That means focusing on the following kinds of skills related to interpreting and using data:

 - Analytical and critical thinking.